SubhasishKabi/landingpagetask/README.md

-Please download the code, extract it and run the development derver using npm run dev.
+Please download the code, extract it and run the development server using npm run dev.
 Add .env file to the root directory and add your gmail and password to recieve mails.